stevdza-san/DiaryApp/README.md

 - **Authentication Feature**: This feature focuses on user authentication and validation.
 It utilizes Google Sign-In to ensure that users can securely access their diary entries.
 By authenticating users, the app guarantees that only authorized individuals can interact with their personal diaries.

 - **Home Feature**: The Home feature is responsible for displaying and filtering diary entries based on the date.
-It provides a user-friendly interface to navigate through diary entries and quickly access specific dates.
-This feature enhances the user experience by organizing entries in a structured and intuitive manner.
+It provides a user-friendly interface to navigate through diary entries and quickly filter diaries by specific dates.
+Additional selections can be accessed through the Navigation Drawer.

 - **Write Feature**: The Write feature enables users to create new diary entries or modify existing ones.
-It offers a seamless and intuitive interface for users to capture and document their thoughts, emotions, and memories.
-With this feature, users have full control over their diary content, empowering them to personalize and customize their entries.
+It offers a seamless and intuitive interface for users to capture and document their thoughts, moments, and memories.
+DiaryApp empowers the users to personalize content by adding emojis and accompanying images

-By adopting a multi-modular architecture with layered features, the DiaryApp achieves a separation of concerns, enabling independent development and testing of specific functionalities.
-This architecture promotes code reusability, scalability, and maintainability, while providing a cohesive and enjoyable experience for users to manage and interact with their diaries.
+Overroll by adopting a multi-modular architecture with layered features, the DiaryApp achieves a separation of concerns, enabling independent development and testing of specific functionalities.
+This architecture promotes code reusability, scalability and easy maintainability

 # :gear: Tech Stack :gear:

 The DiaryApp project uses many popular libraries and tools in the Android Ecosystem:

-* [Jetpack Compose](https://developer.android.com/jetpack/compose) - modern toolkit for building native Android UI
+* [Jetpack Compose](https://developer.android.com/jetpack/compose) - modern toolkit for building native Android UI.
 * [Android KTX](https://developer.android.com/kotlin/ktx) - helps to write more concise, idiomatic Kotlin code.

 * [Coroutines and Kotlin Flow](https://kotlinlang.org/docs/reference/coroutines-overview.html) - used to manage the local storage i.e. `writing to and reading from the database`.
 Coroutines help in managing background threads and reduces the need for callbacks.